noahehall/theBookOfNoah/0current/security/websecurity.md

   - use third-party authnetication from a trusted service, e.g. Facebook/Google login
   - integrate with SSO e.g. Okta, OneLogin, Centrify which centralizes authentication across enterprise systems so employees can log in seamlessly to third-party applications using their business email

-  - secure your own authnetication system: useful if a subset of your users dont use social media/oauth providers
+  - secure your own authentication system: useful if a subset of your users dont use social media/oauth providers

     - requiring usernames, email addresses, or both; but using email addresses for display names is a bad practice as it invites harassment
     - validating email addresses:
       - ensure every users email address corresponds to a working email account